thatblindgeye/ConditionTracker/BarThresholds/README.md

 This dialog determines what comparison is made against the applicable bar value when a threshold runs.
 If a comparison returns `false` for a threshold target the threshold will stop executing, and if the comparison returns `true` it will continue executing to run the linked effect.
 The possible options are:

 -**Equal to**: The comparison will return `true` only when the bar value is equal to the comparison value.
 This comparison type can be used for both numbers or strings, and the comparison does not check for strict equality.
-For example, if the comparison value is `5`, the comparison will return `true` when `bar1_value` is also `5`, regardless if the value type is a number or string.
+For example, if the comparison value is `5`, the comparison will return `true` when the bar value is also `5`, regardless if the value type is a number or string.
 Note that this is the only comparison type that can have non-integers or non-percentages entered as a comparison value.

 -**Greater than**: The comparison will return `true` only when the bar value is greater than the comparison value.